microsoft/msgraph-edu-sample/README.md

 ### Microsoft Teams

 Teams integrations is another cool aspect of this project.
-For example, lets examine the contents of the `teams-helper.js` under the services folder.
-The below code snippet is fundemental to this apps authorization flow.
+For example, let’s examine the contents of the `teams-helper.js` under the services folder.
+The below code snippet is fundamental to this app’s authorization flow.

 ```
   handleProviders(){